RobinAnsems/GmailBox/README.md

 ![1](https://github.com/RobinAnsems/GmailBox/blob/master/readme-images/1.png)

-We are going to connect your Gmail with Zapier and Adafruit IO.
+With Zapier we are going to connect your Gmail with Adafruit IO.
 When you get an Email, Zapier will send data to Adafruit IO.
-Your Arduino will pull data from Adafruit IO so you can simulate an Email comming in.
+Your Arduino will pull data from Adafruit IO so you can simulate an Email coming in.

 We will make the following things in Arduino:
 * The flag that GmailBox will pull up when you get an Email.
 We will do this with a servomotor.
 * The notification-sound.
 We will do this with a piezo buzzer.
 * Ledstrip from the GmailBox.
 We will do this with a NeoPixel.
-* To mark your Email as 'read', we will use a HRC-SR04 Ultrasound motion-sensor.
+* To mark your Email as 'read', we will use a HRC-SR04 Ultrasound distance-sensor.

 ## Prerequisites
+### Hardware
+For the GmailBox-code we are going to use the following hardware:
+* An ESP8266
+* An Adafruit NeoPixel
+* An Ultrasonic Sensor HC-SR04
+* A Piezo Buzzer
+* A SG90 Mini Analog servomotor

 ### Libaries
-For the GmailBox we are going to use the following libaries:
-* A config file
-* ESP8266WiFi Library
-* ESP8266HTTPClient Library
-* Adafruit NeoPixel Library
-* Servo Library
-(I will show you how to use these libraries in our Adruino-code)

-### Libaries
-For the GmailBox we are going to use the following libaries:
+For the GmailBox-code e are going to use the following libaries:
 * A config file
 * ESP8266WiFi Library
 * ESP8266HTTPClient Library
 * Adafruit NeoPixel Library
 * Servo Library

 (I will show you how to use these libraries in our Adruino-code)

 ### Accounts